6 Fun Facts About the Great Smoky Mountains You Probably Didn’t Know

 3. Some Buildings in Cades Cove have Moved

-Many people don’t know that all of the buildings in Cades Cove weren’t originally built in the Cades Cove area.
-A handful of buildings were actually moved to Cades Cove.
+Many people don’t know that all of the buildings in the Cades Cove area weren’t originally built in the Cades Cove area.
+A handful of buildings were actually moved to the Cades Cove Scenic Loop.
 One of them is the Cades Cove Museum Barn and Smokehouse, and another is the Will Messer Barn.
 The Alex Cole Cabin has also been moved from its original location.

 4. One of the Only Free National Parks

-Here’s one of the top facts about the Great Smoky Mountains: To enter the national park, you don’t have to pay a fee.
+Here’s another one of the top fun facts about the Great Smoky Mountains: To enter the national park, you don’t have to pay an entrance fee.
 Many other national parks throughout the United States charge a fee for you to enter.
-When this area in Tennessee was being considered as a national park, Tennessee negotiated with the federal government that no toll or fee would be charged for people to drive on Newfound Gap Road, which eventually led into the national park being fee free as well!
-Since there is no fee, the Great Smoky Mountains National Park has about 11 million visitors per year.
+When the area was being considered as a national park, Tennessee negotiated with the federal government that no toll or fee would be charged for people to drive on Newfound Gap Road, which eventually led to the national park being fee-free as well!
+There is a parking tag requirement for vehicles parked longer than 15 minutes; however, the small fee goes directly into the upkeep of the park.
+Since there is no entrance fee, the Great Smoky Mountains National Park has about 11 million visitors per year.

 5. Llamas Carry Supplies to LeConte